yingweiwo

 Additional Infomation

-Ammonium metavanadate appears as a white crystalline powder.
-Slightly soluble in water and denser than water.
-Decomposes at 410 °F. May release toxic fumes.
+Ammonium metavanadate is a white crystalline powder.
+Slightly soluble in water, with a density greater than water.
+Decomposes at 410 °F (210 °C).
+May release toxic gases.
 Moderately toxic.
-An irritant.
-Used as a dryer for paints and inks, and for dyes.
+Irritating.
+Used as a drying agent for paints, inks, and dyes.
 Loses ammonia upon heating.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.